rempsyc/rempsyc/README.md

 <!-- badges: end -->

 Convenience functions to make your workflow faster and easier.
-Easily customizable plots (via ‘ggplot2’), nice APA tables exportable to Word (via ‘flextable’), easily ran statistical tests or check assumptions, and automatization of various other tasks.
+Easily customizable plots (via `ggplot2`), nice APA tables exportable to Word (via `flextable`), easily run statistical tests or check assumptions, and automatize various other tasks.

 ## Installation

-You can install the released version of rempsyc from GitHub with:
+You can install the development version (the only version currently available) of the `rempsyc` package from GitHub with:

 ``` r
 library(devtools)
 install_github("rempsyc/rempsyc")
 ```

-You can load library and open the help file, and click “Index” at the bottom.
-You will see all the functions listed.
+You can load the package and open the help file, and click “Index” at the bottom.
+You will see all the available functions listed.

 ``` r
 library(rempsyc)